New Year’s Resolutions for Business: Five Cost-Saving Strategies for 2020

 Employee training should be offered on a regular basis to keep everyone’s skills up to date and allow for continued growth and development.
 Training can be offered monthly or quarterly and focus on new systems or processes such as your POS, product information, improving sales or customer service skills, or on team building to enhance company culture.

 Keep in mind that training doesn’t have to be long or complex.
 Even a short training session can have a big impact.
-Owner and Partner Fred Morgan at Fired Pie trains all new employees on an iPad POS and has this to say about the experience: “The installation time and training with Revel is simple and fast.
+Owner and Partner Fred Morgan at Fired Pie trains all new employees on a POS Hardware and has this to say about the experience: “The installation time and training with Revel is simple and fast.
 It’s a very easy transition and new employees get it within just a few minutes.”

 Along with training, employee retention should be a 2020 goal.
 High-performing employees are valuable assets to your business.